Rogreis/UbStudyHelpMAUI/help/index.md

 This feature is designed to make your study of "The Urantia Book" more focused and efficient by bringing all instances of a particular subject together, saving you the time and effort of manually searching through the book.

-If you need further assistance using the Subject Index or any other feature of the Amadon app, please don't hesitate to contact our support team.
+If you need further assistance using the Subject Index or any other feature of the Amadon app, please don't hesitate to contact our support page.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA2MDU3ODIxOCwxNTY0NTI3MzQwLDUxNT
+eyJoaXN0b3J5IjpbLTE5MTkzMjU3MSwxNTY0NTI3MzQwLDUxNT
 UwNzY5NSwtMTk4NTMxOTc0LDEwNDUzNjc2MzJdfQ==
 -->